bwz3rbot/SnooliciousRTS/README.md

 /*
     [Handle Command]
-        - Passed in as the first argument to queryTasks()
+        - This function must be passed in as the first argument to snoolicious.queryTasks()
-        - Will be awaited for each item dequeued from the tasks queue which contains a value of 'body'
+        - handleCommand be awaited by Snoolicious for each command dequeued from the task queue
-        - This will be true when calling both getCommands() and getMentions()
+        - This will be true when calling either the getCommands or getMentions functions, as they both return built commands
-        - Reddit Submission objects do not contain a body key, so they will be sent to the handle submissions function instead
+        - Reddit Submission objects do not contain a body key, rather they will be sent to the handleSubmissions function instead

         [Command Task Object]
-            - The Command Task object will be passed with these key/value pairs:
+            - The Command Task object will be passed to this function with these key/value pairs:
                 task: {
                     command: {
                         directive,